 A dual battery simply describes a battery system with a second or auxiliary battery that has been installed in addition to the vehicle’s original factory-fitted battery.

-But the big question is: how much will a dual battery installation cost?
-Well, that depends on the system you’re having installed and whether you’re installing the set-up yourself (which is not recommended unless you’re very handy with the tools), or how much the mob doing the work for you charges for labour – expect to pay about $900 (fitted) or more for the whole kit and caboodle.
-(For more details, read the ‘What dual battery options are available?’ section below.)
+Well, that depends on the system you’re having installed and whether you’re installing the set-up yourself (which is not recommended unless you’re very handy with the tools), or how much the mob doing the work for you charges for the dual battery system itself and the labour to fit it to your vehicle.

-A dual battery setup involves more than just installing a second battery though.
+A dual battery setup involves more than just installing a second battery, though.
 The two batteries – your vehicle’s starting battery and your auxiliary battery – are two separate, isolated systems.

-A dual battery monitor, which allows the user to check voltage levels on both batteries just by checking an in-cabin read-out, is also key to maintaining convenient awareness and electronic control over the dual battery system at all times.
+A dual battery monitor, which allows the user to monitor voltage levels on both batteries just by checking an in-cabin read-out, is also key to maintaining convenient awareness and electronic control over the dual battery system at all times.

-– and reputable Aussie companies, such as Ironman 4x4, ARB, Redarc and Projecta, are known for making top-quality electrical systems and battery-related products.
+There are plenty of dual battery setups available – including the Redarc dual battery system – and other reputable Aussie companies, such as Ironman 4x4, ARB and Projecta, are known for making top-quality electrical systems and battery-related products.

 Please note: An OME twin start-up battery setup – in which both batteries are intended as start-up batteries only – is not a dual-battery system, but the wiring can be sorted out to suit that system.